Kratos-The-Rover/DecodET/README.md

 Hence the pre trained data for creating the sentence encoding for each amino acid is provided in the TAPE paper and we use the pretrained BERT model for creating the encoding of the amino acid sequence and implement a model for classifying it into the secondary structures
 <a href="https://arxiv.org/abs/1906.08230">TAPE</a>

-The 3 main secondary structures used for classification are:
+We will be classifying parts of a protein sequence into 3 secondary structures:
-<li> H = 4-turn helix (α helix).
+- H = 4-turn helix (α helix).
 Minimum length 4 residues.
-<li> E = extended strand in parallel and/or anti-parallel β-sheet conformation.
+- E = extended strand in parallel and/or anti-parallel β-sheet conformation.
 Min length 2 residues.
-<li> C = coil (residues which are not in any of the above conformations).
+- C = coil (residues which are not in any of the above conformations).

 ##  Dataset